mphilli/ETD-topic-modeling/README.md

 #### Resources Directory

+The K topics created by the topic models are located in `topics.txt`.

 The `ETD_metadata` directory is an *annotated* collection containing the title, department, keywords, and abstract for each ETD.
 It is collected by running the `main()` function from the `scraper.py` script, which downloads the information using GET requests from [http://surface.syr.edu/etd/](http://surface.syr.edu/etd/).